 Hojicha tea (also known as houjicha) is made from the coarse leftover leaves and stems of Sencha.
 What sets Hojicha apart from other green teas is its smoky aroma and flavor.

 - Processing Method: roasting over a charcoal fire

 For a low-caffeine green tea, Kyobancha (also known as akachan bancha) is a rarity typically obtainable only in Japan.

 - Processing Method: using overwintered tea leaves and stems

 - Flavor: woody, roasty

-This “poor man’s tea” (also called bocha) is also a low caffeine tea because it is made from the leftovers of Sencha.
+Kukicha is referred to as “poor man’s tea” (also called bocha).
+It is also a low caffeine tea because it is made from the leftovers of Sencha.

 - Processing Method: leftover stems and twigs of Sencha

 Japanese milk tea is a bubble (boba) tea made with a milk base, black tapioca pearls, flavorings, and other additives (such as tea, herbs, fruit, etc.)

 Oolong tea is also known as “wulong.”
 It is the most common tea used in the traditional Chinese Gongfu tea ceremony.
 There are different varieties of oolong, which include Jin Xuan, Ti Kuan, Da Hong Pao, and Se Chung.
 Still, it is widely consumed in Japan too.